Terrance Pieters: International career

 He was part of the Dutch team which competed at the 2016 Men's Hockey Junior World Cup.
-He was a vital member of the Dutch side which emerged truimphant at the 2017 Men's EuroHockey Junior Championship.
+He was a vital member of the Dutch side which emerged triumphant at the 2017 Men's EuroHockey Junior Championship.
 He made his senior international debut with the Dutch team in 2017.

 He was part of the Dutch side which claimed third place at the 2019 Men's FIH Pro League which was also the inaugural edition of the Men's FIH Pro League.
 He was also named in Netherlands squad for the 2020–21 Men's FIH Pro League and Dutch finished at fifth position during the tournament.
 He was ruled out of the national team for weeks due to a hamstring injury and he was subsequently omitted from selection trials by the previous national head coach Maximiliano Caldas for the 2020 Summer Olympics.

 He was part of the Dutch national side which competed at the 2021–22 Men's FIH Pro League where Spain finished at seventh position.
 He is a member of the Dutch squad which is currently competing at the 2022–23 Men's FIH Pro League.
 He was also named in Dutch squad for the 2023 Men's FIH Hockey World Cup and it also marked his maiden FIH Hockey World Cup appearance.